Why won't my Mac update?

 Here's how to clear space the easy way:

-Open CleanMyMac X—download the free version here.
+Open CleanMyMac X — download the app for free here.

 From the left sidebar, click Large & Old Files > Scan.